AliceRivi14/Assignment1_ExpRoLab/README.md

 ### StateMachine node
 viewer FOTO

-In this node, the 3 classes representing the states of the finite state machine FSM are initialized.
+In this node, the 4 classes representing the states of the finite state machine FSM are initialized.
 Each state is characterised by the initialisation function `__init__(self)` and the function representing the state execution `execute(self, userdata)`.

-- `class TOPOLOGICAL_MAP(smach.State)TOPOLOGICAL_MAP`: Class implementing FSM state concerning the topology map.
+- `class TOPOLOGICAL_MAP(smach.State)`: Class implementing FSM state concerning the topology map.

-    - return `map_OK`
+    Within the execute function, a call is made to the server connecting the FSM to the TopologicalMap node, and 3 seconds are waited for the requested behaviour to be executed.

+    Returns the transition of the FSM to be carried out:

+    * `b_low`: if the robot needs to be recharged
+    * `map_OK`: when map construction ends

+- `class CHOOSE_DESTINATION(samch.State)`: Class implementing FSM state conserning the choise of the destination.

+    Within the execute function, a call is made to the finction `Destination()` and 5 seconds are waited.

+    Returns the transition of the FSM to be carried out:

+    * `b_low`: if the robot needs to be recharged
+    *  `destination`: when the location in which the robot is to move is chosen

 - `class RANDOM_MOVEMNT(smach.State)`: Class implementing FSM state concerning the random movement.

+    Within the execute function, a call is made to the server connecting the FSM to the TopologicalMap node, and 3 seconds are waited for the requested behaviour to be executed.

+    Returns the transition of the FSM to be carried out:

-    - return `b_low`: if the robot needs to be recharged
+    * `b_low`: if the robot needs to be recharged
-    - return `move`: if the robot can move between the rooms
+    *  `move`: if the robot can move between the rooms

 - `class ROOM_E(smach.State)`: Class implementing FSM state concerning the room E.

+    Within the execute function, a call is made to the server connecting the FSM to the TopologicalMap node, and 3 seconds are waited for the requested behaviour to be executed.

+    Returns the transition of the FSM to be carried out:

-    - return `b_low`: if the robot needs to be recharged
+    * `b_low`: if the robot needs to be recharged
-    - return `move`: if the robot can move between the rooms
+    * `move`: if the robot can move between the rooms

+Within the `main()` function, in addition to the node, the main state machine and the sub-machine are initialised.

 ### Topological Map node
 brief description